 - If milk with antibiotics does leave the farm, we as farmers are responsible to pay for that milk and any other milk it comingled with.
 This is a costly mistake but we want to ensure the milk we all buy in the store is safe and wholesome.

-- You can check to see if your milk is from a Michigan dairy farm by checking the five digit code on the container.
-Milk from Michigan begins with 26, followed by a three digit code that corresponds with the plant where it was pasteurized and bottled.
+- You can check to see if your milk is from a Michigan dairy farm by checking the five-digit code on the container.
+Milk packaged in Michigan begins with 26, followed by a three digit code that corresponds to the plant where it was pasteurized and bottled.

 11:00 – Nutritionist visits